red-9m/libipc/README.md

 Communication is based on unidirectional channels.
 One side creates a channel and could receive messages from multiple clients through it.
 Other side connects to a channel and send messages.

+# Features
+* Fast!: 10K messages (~250K of data) written for 0.009s on i5-4250U CPU
+* No overhead over Unix named pipes: mo memcpy() / strcpy() performed for your provided message buffer
+* No messages are dropped: if you recive a good return from write_message() you guaranteed that consumer could receive it by read_message at any time

 # Configure:
 cmake .